Publications

 Working papers

-African Slavery and the Reckoning of Brazil. (with Nuno Palma). [new version coming soon] [CEPR] [Lewis Lab]
+African Slavery and the Reckoning of Brazil. (with Nuno Palma).
+Submitted. [latest version: October 2025] [CEPR] [Lewis Lab]

 Estimating a Behavioral New Keynesian Model. (with Joaquim Andrade and Pedro Cordeiro). [latest version: December 2019]